MustansirZia/textcord/docs/deploy/README.md

 ## Ready for More?
 ::: tip Ready for More?
 Phew!
 We have covered a lot so far.
-We have built a bot and also deployed our own version of Simcord on the cloud.
+We have built a bot and also deployed our own version of Textcord on the cloud.
 <br />
 Now, only the last milestone remains.
 <br />